Binge Drinking Is a Dangerous Deadly Game

 College students who binge drink are more likely to suffer from academic problems.
 Alcohol is a factor in 28 percent of all college dropouts.
 Half of all binge drinkers miss at least one class per quarter or semester due to drinking.

 More than one-third of binge drinkers report falling behind in their schoolwork due to drinking.
 Alcohol is a factor in 40 percent of all academic problems.
 Students who earn D’s and F’s typically drink three times as much alcohol as students who earn A’s and B’s.

 Each year, college students spend more than $5.5 billion on alcohol, primarily beer.
 This is more than students spend on books, coffee, soda, juice and milk combined.
 On a typical college campus, college students spend an average of $466 per year on alcohol.

 The economic cost of alcohol abuse is more than $148 billion each year.
 This includes medical costs, lost productivity, crime, and losses resulting from premature death.

 Binge drinking is highest in Wisconsin (25.6 percent).
 It is also high in Nebraska (22.3 percent), D.C.
 (21.9 percent), North Dakota (21.9 percent) and Iowa (21.5 percent).
 Binge drinking is lowest in Utah (10.9 percent).

 Get Help for Alcohol Abuse

-Delray Recovery Center can help you find treatment for alcohol abuse.
+The Delray Recovery Center can help you quit binge drinking and find treatment for alcohol abuse.
 Contact us today to talk to an experienced counselor about alcoholism and alcoholism treatment programs.